 Booking.com is our number 1 pick for booking accommodation in Bali.
 We love how easy their website and booking app are to use and they have an extensive list of Bali properties.

-Although we haven’t used it in Bali, only in Europe, we found Airbnb simple to use and a great way to look for alternative accommodation.
+Airbnb is simple to use and a great way to look for alternative accommodation.
 In Bali, it’s a great way to book villas/homes if you are travelling in a larger group and want to stay together.

 Hotels We’ve Reviewed

 Here is a list of Bali Accommodation that we have personally stayed at and reviewed: